 Best Pot Size for Growing Coleus as a Houseplant

 The size of the pot depends mainly on the size of the plant.
-If you have bought a new specimen from a nursery, then re-pot it into one size bigger container than the old one.
+If you have bought a new specimen from a nursery, then re-pot it into just one size bigger container than the older one.
 For starters and new plants, a 5 to 8 inches pot should be fine.

-You can also grow coleus in hanging baskets and pots in macrame holders!
+You can also grow coleus in hanging baskets and creative pots in macrame holders!